-The good news for bankers is that we still have a few years before a full-fledged transition.
-Yet, there are some potential challenges you may need to address.
+Key steps community banks can take.
+The good news for bankers is that we still have a couple of years before a full-fledged transition.
+Yet there are some potential challenges you may need to address earlier rather than later.

-- Watch for higher levels of contract variation and adjust your contracts, especially new commercial loans, according to the appropriate index. - Address borrowers' concerns over the loss of visibility into their cash flows with this change. - Fine-tune pricing, terms and disclosures for any new LIBOR-linked lending over a period of time. - Perform periodic assessments of economic impacts and spread adjustments necessary to preserve transaction economics. - Track the SOFR vs. LIBOR relationship as you manage your existing loans and underwrite new transactions.
+- Watch for higher levels of contract variation and adjust your contracts, especially new commercial loans, according to the appropriate index. - Address borrowers' concerns over the loss of visibility into their cash flows with this change. - Fine-tune pricing, terms and disclosures for any new LIBOR-linked lending over a period of time. - Perform periodic assessments of economic impacts and spread adjustments necessary to preserve transaction economics.

+• Track the SOFR vs. LIBOR relationship as you manage your existing loans and underwrite new transactions.

-Even if the transition to SOFR doesn't need to be completed until 2021, steps need to be taken long before then to ensure the integrity of your loan portfolios.
+Even if the transition to SOFR doesn't need to be completed until the end of 2021, steps will need to be taken long before then to ensure the integrity of your loan portfolios.
 Transitioning from LIBOR to SOFR does not need to be difficult.
-Yet, it is important to understand the nuances involved.
+Yet it is important to understand the nuances involved.
+HB